bytedeco/bytedeco.github.io/faq/index.md

 Do you offer commercial support?
 --------------------------------
-Not officially yet, but if you have a need, please do not hesitate to [contact us](mailto:contact at bytedeco.org).
+Yes, we have started to offer services through [xs:code](https://xscode.com/), and you can see our offerings from [organizations/bytedeco](https://xscode.com/organizations/bytedeco), but please do not hesitate to [contact us](mailto:contact at bytedeco.org) directly for any inquiries.